RCHG/FunFAN/README.rst

 =================================================================
-(FunFAN) FUNCtions For Aerosol Modelling
+FunFAN: FUNCtions For Aerosol Modelling
 =================================================================

 :Info: This is set of modules and **fun**\ ctions used **f**\or **A**\ erosol **M**\ odelling.
 Mainly for climate modelling and mainly programmed in Python.